WhANAU & COMMUNITY voices from Te Tai o Poutini HIGHLIGHTED wellbeing PRIORITIES. Here’s HOW OUR PARTNERS ARE ADDRESSING YOUR PRIORITIES

 On-site accommodation is available for Coasters who need to travel to Te Nīkau Hospital & Health Centre.

-• Kā Pou Whenua, previously known as Whakahohoro Te Hau, is a collaborative afterhours crisis support service created to provide a kaupapa Māori community pathway for tangata whaiora (people seeking wellness) aged 18 and over.
-This service is the result of partnerships between He Waka Tapu, Purapura Whetu Trust, Poutini Waiora, and Te Whatū Ora, serving individuals who may not meet the criteria for specialist care but need structured support toward hauora (well-being).
+• Kā Pou Whenua, previously known as Whakahohoro Te Hau, is a collaborative after-hours crisis support service created to provide a kaupapa Māori community pathway for tangata whaiora (people seeking wellness) aged 18 and over.
+This service is the result of partnership between He Waka Tapu, Purapura Whetu Trust, Poutini Waiora, and Te Whatū Ora, aimed at individuals who may not meet the criteria for specialist care but need structured support toward hauora (wellbeing).

 LET’S TALK MENOPAUSE